Marik0023/Nexus-Game-Quiz-/README.md

 Game description:

-- Nexus Game | QUIZ is a stylish interactive quiz that tests your knowledge of Nexus technologies (zkVM, NVM, IVC and other concepts).
+- Nexus Game | QUIZ is a stylish interactive quiz that tests your knowledge of Nexus technologies (zkVM, NVM, IVC and other concepts)